minhealthnz/health-and-independence-report/README.md

 # Health and Independence Report

-This repository contains unpublished data from Manatū Hauora and Te Whatu Ora that was used to inform the  Health and Independence Report 2022 and Pae Ora Health Strategies 2023.
-These data tables present a range of unpublished data, including population statistics, New Zealand Health Survey 3-year pooled data and other health datasets.
+This repository contains supplementary data used in Manatū Hauora's Health and Independence Reports.
+These data tables present a range of unpublished data, including population statistics, New Zealand Health Survey 3-year pooled data and other datasets used to inform the reports.

-The tables are available as a machine-readable csv file, and a user-friendly interactive HTML file.
+The tables are available as a machine-readable csv files, and a user-friendly interactive HTML files.

+The content for the reports are organised into directories for each Health and Independence Report year.

 ## Machine-readable format